 Closing the Loop: Practice-Based Research Networks in Stakeholder-Driven Social Work Research

 As a core mission, the field of social work has been devoted to delivering multi-faceted social services to individuals suffering in our society, with a significant focus on those who have been marginalized.
 The degree to which those services are founded upon and guided by notions of charitable care, practice wisdom, or science has changed over time (Stone & Floersch, 2019).
 Beginning with the work of Jane Addams, it has been suggested that scientific methods and knowledge should have a framing and even determinant role in the progression of social work knowledge (Franklin, 1986; Rosiek & Pratt, 2013).
 What form this scientific frame and definition should take has varied over time, but the current momentum towards scientific realism indicates a receptivity to the integration of scientific methods into practice domains that could reflect the next era of social work (Stone & Floersch, 2019).
 However, a persistent challenge for social work is the gap between practice and research, or more broadly, the gap between practice knowledge and scientific knowledge.
-This gap, which is evident in the tension between evidence-based practice and practice-based evidence (Manderscheid, 2006), leads to the question of whether we can have both science-driven practice and practice-driven science in social work.
+This gap, which is evident in the tension between evidence-based practice and practice-based evidence (Ammerman et al., 2014; Green, 2008; Manderscheid, 2006), leads to the question of whether we can have both science-driven practice and practice-driven science in social work.

 Central to the tension of the role of science in social work are the competing valuations of evidence-based practice and practice-based evidence (Palinkas, 2019).
 Evidence-based practices (EBPs) are policies, practices, programs, or interventions that were developed and tested in rigorous scientific settings, which can often favor the concerns of internal validity over generalizability.
 Conversely, practice-based evidence (PBE) is generated in real-world settings with diverse populations, which means that it has broad applicability.
 When applied to randomized clinical trials of interventions in practice settings they are called pragmatic trials, which generally means that there is a stronger focus on the applicability of the intervention to usual care conditions such as the practitioners involved, the heterogeneity and representativeness of the client samples, setting factors, and sustainability rather than on the conditions that favor internal validity and efficacy (Ford & Norrie 2016).
 A tremendous effort has been made to adopt EBPs into practice as the field has prioritized ensuring the quality of services and to improve the processes of implementation in the public sector (Aarons, Hurlbut, & Horwitz, 2010).
 Despite these efforts, the dissemination and implementation of evidence-based practices are notoriously persistent challenges for the field.
 There is a lag of almost two decades between research findings and their adoption into community-based practice (Contopoulos-Ioannidis, Alexiou, Gouvias, & Ioannidis, 2008; Morris, Wooding, & Grant, 2011), despite being highlighted as concern for decades by the National Institute of Mental Health Task Force (NIMH-TFSWR) on Social Work Research (Austin, 1992) and the Institutes of Medicine (2011).
 This lag has been traced back to factors like high staff turnover, training costs, time constraints, lack of flexibility in the protocols, insufficient resources for academics to do translational research, and a disconnect between research and real-world practice (Addis, Wade, & Hatgis, 1999; Horwitz et al., 2014; Powell, Proctor & Glass, 2014).
 There has been growing recognition of the value of overcoming these issues through developing more community-engaged and stakeholder-driven research initiatives (Holkup, Tripp-Reimer, Salois, & Weinert, 2004; Lizaola et al. 2013) so that scientific knowledge better reflects the needs and settings where it is used.